 Hverir geothermal area

 The orange mountain Mt.
-Námafjall hovers over Hverarönd or Hverir, which is a large high-temperature geothermal area.
+Námafjall is right next to Hverarönd or Hverir, which is a large high-temperature geothermal area.
 Here the ground is hissing, bubbling, and boiling with steam rising from the ground in several places.

 This area is often referred to as "eldhús djölfulsins" or the Devil's Kitchen and this whole area smells of strong sulfur, which can overwhelm you at times.
 This is the only place where I have experienced sulfur poisoning when I inhaled too much of the steam in strong wind.
 I had nausea and headache for days afterward :(

 I haven't been able to locate the scene, but have heard that the steam at Hverir was used to create the illusion of a blizzard in Season 3.

 I have written a travel-blog about the Krafla geothermal area and recommend a visit to all these geothermal areas, as they are so colourful and otherworldly.

 Do you see the feet of the person to the left, totally covered by the sulfurous fumes?